-The Financial Claims Scheme established under the Banking Act protects you, as a depositor, by providing you timely access to your deposits, up to a defined amount, in the unlikely event that the bank becomes insolvent and is placed into liquidation.
+The Financial Claims Scheme established under the Banking Act protects you, as a depositor, up to a defined amount, in the unlikely event that the bank becomes insolvent and is placed into liquidation.
 You may be entitled to payment under the Financial Claims Scheme.
 Payments under the scheme are subject to a limit for each depositor.